ObjectFactoryVisualization/ObjectFactoryVisualization.github.io/index.md

 4. The VM of Pharo with an initial Playground describing the artifact.

 ## Linux
-1. Open a terminal.
+1. Donwload VMLinux.zip.
-2. Acces to the folder Linux.
+2. Access to the respective folder.
-3. Write the following script on terminal: ./pharo
+3. Descompress the respective PharoLauncher.zip
+4. Run the pharo launcher.
+5. On the top right of the window launcher, select the third button (import).
+6. Select the option "launch an image from the file system".
+7. Select the file on /Imagen/MemoryProfiler.image
-4. The VM of Pharo with an initial Playground describing the artifact.
+8. The VM of Pharo with an initial Playground describing the artifact.

 ## Windows
 1. Open a terminal.